fajao/fajao.github.io/_posts/2024-06-08-SOC_automation_project_part_3.md

 ## Next Steps

-Now that we have deployed our Wazuh and TheHive servers, the next step is to configure them to work together.
-This integration will enhance our incident management and response capabilities.
+With our Wazuh and TheHive servers successfully deployed, the next step involves configuring TheHive components and setting up our Wazuh agent, by adding our Windows 10 VM to Wazuh Manager.

 [1]: https://whatismyipaddress.com/
 [2]: https://documentation.wazuh.com/current/installation-guide/wazuh-server/installation-assistant.html